stevedkom/ramen-dots/README.md

 # A Nice Bowl of Ramen dots

 Some dots for my "A Bowl of Ramen" r/unixporn [post](https://www.reddit.com/r/unixporn/comments/y2ehbi/qtile_a_bowl_of_ramen/).
+This is not all of my dots, but a selection of those that are relevant to the screenshot.

 ![](unixporn.png)

 **Note**: This is not a full collection of all the dots required for the desktop.
 It is NOT intedended to serve as something you can clone and get my exact desktop, but a collection of information that can allow people to see how I set things up. **These are given as is and I do not accept any responsibility for issues arising from their use**.
 Please DO NOT submit issues for the dots.
-If you have questions add a comment to the unixporn post.

 ## Background and Icons